jbemmel/srl-evpn-proxy/README.md

 [2021-10-14 16:55:57.232972]: update /tunnel/vxlan-tunnel/vtep[address=1.1.1.1]/statistics/out-packets:490
 [2021-10-14 16:55:57.234006]: update /tunnel/vxlan-tunnel/vtep[address=1.1.1.2]/statistics/out-packets:490
 ```
-Notice how SRL1 is sending an equal amount of packets towards all other VTEPs
+Notice how SRL1 is sending each ping packet towards all other VTEPs

 # Static MAC route solution
 Flooding of traffic towards these "unknown" MACs can be avoided by configuring them statically: